Alice Dudley, Duchess of Dudley: Widowhood and legacy

 Dudley was finally widowed in 1649, her husband dying at his villa near Florence after more than forty years in exile.
 She was recorded as a generous benefactor to the parish of St Giles-in-the-Fields, Middlesex, then outside London.
 After its medieval church had fallen into decay, a fine new Gothic building was built in brick between 1623 and 1630, mostly paid for by the future Duchess.
 She died at her house near the church on 22 January 1669, having outlived all her daughters but Lady Katherine Leveson.
 In her will, she left an endowment to generate annually "the sum of One hundred pounds for ever, for the redemption of poor English captives taken by the Turks", and King Charles II instructed Sir Orlando Bridgeman, the Lord Keeper of the Great Seal, to take steps to give effect to the bequest.
+She also left a gift of plate and carpet for St Mary's Church, Acton.